 Nearby areas, not necessarily adjacent:

-Pre-Spanish door history
+Pre-Spanish gain permission to history

 Spanish and Mexican history